-One medical condition most newborns encounter is jaundice, the yellowing of the skin and eyes.
+One medical condition newborns may encounter is jaundice, the yellowing of the skin and eyes.
 It usually occurs after the first 24 hours of birth and will last up to two weeks or more (if you notice that it doesn’t go away by week two, consult with your baby’s doctor).
 This happens when your baby’s bilirubin levels are high and the liver is unable to pass it from the body.

 Bilirubin is a substance created from the breakdown of red blood cells, which is important that it is excreted by the liver through feces.
 If it is unable to leave the body and your bilirubin levels rise, it can lead to other health concerns such as brain damage.